 The Quietus described Bethia Beadman as a cross between Maria Callas and Ziggy Stardust.
-The London based artist is releasing a new single ‘At the Beach’ and B-side ‘Peninsula’ on June 1st, preceding her studio album ‘Into the Peace’, out in September 2018.
+Following a live session with Robert Elms on BBC London and summer airplay by DJs including BBC’s Janice Long, the London based artist releases her new studio album ‘Into the Peace’ on October 29th 2018.

 Bethia spent her childhood in the darkness of a vaulted basement in Bath.
 Years later, she was a sound assistant on Nigel Godrich’s From the Basement sessions.
 It felt like home.
 Watching live performances by the likes of PJ Harvey and The Stooges, she knew this is what she had to do – as if she didn’t know already.